 - 1. The Civil Aviation Authority Bahamas is known in these regulations as the "Authority" and has implemented CAR AIS, (Civil Aviation Regulations Aeronautical Information Services).
 The regulations are made under the Civil Aviation Authority Act 2021. - 2.
-Other regulations involving Air Navigation Services are; - (a) CAR ATS Air Traffic Services - (b) CAR CNS Aeronautical Communications - (c) CAR MAP Aeronautical Charts - (d) CAR MET Aviation Meteorology Services - (e) CAR SAR Search and Rescue - (f) CAR IFPD Instrument Flight Procedures and Design Services - 3.
-Unless otherwise stated, applicable CAR DEF definitions, abbreviations and units of measurement are used throughout this document. - 4.
-Any reference in this regulation to an Annex to the Chicago Convention includes any differences, present or future, notified to ICAO by the Authority in respect of the Standards specified in that Annex. - 5.
+[CAR AIS includes Standards and Recommended Practices up to and including ICAO Annex 15, Amendment 42.] - 3.
+Other regulations involving Air Navigation Services are; - (a) CAR ATS Air Traffic Services - (b) CAR CNS Aeronautical Communications - (c) CAR MAP Aeronautical Charts - (d) CAR MET Aviation Meteorology Services - (e) CAR SAR Search and Rescue - (f) CAR IFPD Instrument Flight Procedures and Design Services - 4.
+Unless otherwise stated, applicable CAR DEF definitions, abbreviations and units of measurement are used throughout this document. - 5.
+Any reference in this regulation to an Annex to the Chicago Convention includes any differences, present or future, notified to ICAO by the Authority in respect of the Standards specified in that Annex. - 6.
 The editing practices used in this document are as follows; - (a) 'Shall' or 'Will' or 'Must' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate.